 - 3.1.1 From 1 November 2012 the Council must obtain an Order from a Justice of the Peace approving the Grant or Renewal of any authorisation for the use of directed surveillance or CHIS before the authorisation can take effect and the activity carried out.
-The Council can only appeal a decision of a Justice of the Peace on a point of law by the Judicial Review process. - 3.1.2 The Office of Surveillance Commissioner (OSC) was set up to monitor compliance with RIPA.
-The OSC has % duty to keep under review the exercise and performance by the relevant persons of the powers and duties under Part II of RIPA+, and the Surveillance Commissioner will from time to time inspect the Councils records and procedures for this purpose. - 3.1.3 In order to ensure that investigating authorities are using the powers properly, the Act also establishes a Tribunal to hear complaints from persons aggrieved by conduct, e.g. directed surveillance.
+The Council can only appeal a decision of a Justice of the Peace on a point of law by the Judicial Review process. - 3.1.2 The Investigatory Powers Commissioner's Office (IPCO) formerly the Office of Surveillance Commissioner (OSC) was set up to monitor compliance with RIPA.
+They-OSC haves "a duty to keep under review the exercise and performance by the relevant persons of the powers and duties under Part II of RIPA", and the Surveillance Commissioner will from time to time inspect the Council's records and procedures for this purpose. - 3.1.3 In order to ensure that investigating authorities are using the powers properly, the Act also establishes a Tribunal to hear complaints from persons aggrieved by conduct, e.g. directed surveillance.
 Applications will be heard on a judicial review basis.
 Such claims must be brought no later than one year after the taking place of the conduct to which it relates, unless it is just and equitable to extend this period.